modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 Here, `start('p')` and `guess('p')` never come into play for the initialization of `'p'`.

 ## Reducing full Modelica initialization to Flat Modelica (IN PROGRESS)

+To show that the initialization model described above for Flat Modelica has the expressive power to deal with full Modelica initialization, this section will show how the full Modelica concepts involved in initialization can be reduced to Flat Modelica.
+At intermediate stages of this reduction process, a mix of full Modelica and Flat Modelica will be used, but this shouldn't cause too much confusion since very few constructs are shared.

 ### Full Modelica declaration equations